-Also posted on: https://rpamembers.wordpress.com since I am a Board Member of the Repatterning Practitioners Association, USA
+Also posted on: https://rpamembers.wordpress.com since I was a Board Member of the Repatterning Practitioners Association, USA

 Written by : Lana Lewis

 It was my Jewish New Year in September 2015.
 I chose to attend synagogue as I love to hear the Shofar (Ram’s Horn) being blow, which ushers in the New Year.
 The Rabbi gave a lovely sermon about a human being’s potential and how easily our power can be abused.
 It is our destiny to be the best that we can be and to achieve success by being of service to our fellow human beings.

 The Rabbi shared a story about a Jewish man who lived in Germany in 1909.
 This man created a pesticide that was used to kill insects.
 Because it was toxic, he added a chemical ingredient to the insecticide so that it gave off a terrible smell in order that human’s did not mistake it for another substance.